jc0v/TinyLedger/README.md

 This application is written using Java 21, Spring Boot 3 and using a H2 in memory datastore.

-To run it please execute
+To run it please have JAVA_HOME env var set and execute
 ```
 ./mvnw spring-boot:run
 ```